 If you’re after a bit of exercise and may consider a dip to cool down, the Lower Portals at the base of Mount Barney will be just what you need.
 Unlike at Northbrook Gorge, you don’t have to get wet at the Lower Portals to see the gorge, but it’s a lovely swimming spot.
-One of the best rock pools near Brisbane.
+It is undoubtedly one of the best rock pools near Brisbane.

 The hike to Mount Barney’s Lower Portals starts in the forest, where you’ll go up and down until you reach the river.
 It’s not really scenic until then unless you’re a eucalyptus and grass tree lover.
 After crossing the river, the views only get better.
 Don’t stop at the warning sign when you think the track ends.
 You’ll get the beautiful views of the gorge a bit further after you push up yourself through the rocks.
 Enjoy the swim and go back the same way.

-It’s a 3.5km hike to reach the Lower Portals that took us just above one hour.
+It’s a 3.5km hike to reach the Lower Portals which took us just above one hour.
 The walk is mainly about reaching the place.
 You want to allow time to enjoy the nice spot before heading back.
 It’s not a hard walk if you’re used to hiking uneven and steep trails.
 Only the climb at the end can look quite challenging.

 Although rock wallabies inhabit this area, we didn’t spot any wildlife during our hike except a few lizards and a big eel.
 However, cute wallabies (but not rock wallabies) were waiting for us on the dirt road a few kilometres from the car park.
 Be careful while you’re driving!